 I really can't decide which is my favorite so try halving the recipe and make up a half-portion of each to try out.

-Chia pudding is a lower calorie, low sugar, no-cook, and totally satisfying vegan treat for those evenings when your sweet tooth strikes.
-Get yourself a big bag of white chia seeds to keep on hand because once you make this and see how easy it is, and how many delicious variations you can make you’ll make it all the time.
-Whole Foods carries white chia seeds pre-bagged or you can order online. (affiliate link) Of course you can use black chia seeds, but I think the white looks so much better in this coconut milk pudding.
-If you’re wanting a lower calorie version of this pudding, just make it up with unsweetened almond milk or even coconut water instead of the lite coconut milk.
-The chia will make them all into delicious puddings.
+This chia pudding is an easy no-cook and totally satisfying fat bomb for those evenings when your sweet tooth strikes.
+Get yourself a big bag of white chia seeds to keep on hand because once you make this and see how easy it is, and how many delicious variations you can make you'll make it all the time.
+Whole Foods carries white chia seeds pre-bagged or you can order online.
+Of course, you can use black chia seeds, but I think the white looks so much better in this coconut milk pudding.

 - pinch of grated nutmeg (optional)